 makes the EIT ready for playing.
 The builder is called and if changes have occurred since the last creation, EIT is build.

-To force the creation of EIT regardless whether changes have occurred, we need to run
+To force the next creation of EIT regardless whether changes have occurred, we have to reset the section and version tables

 As sourcecode is provided, even this can be modified. ↩︎